stacksc/goat/README.md

 INFO: GIT:                           /home/stacksc/git
 INFO: REGION:                        us-gov-west-1

-INFO: starting the docker build process, which will stop any running PYPS containers, & prune prior to starting
+INFO: starting the docker build process, which will stop any running GOAT containers, & prune prior to starting

 WARNING!
 This will remove:
   - all stopped containers